wiwik-instiki/EndekGAN-T2I/README.md

 | `human_expert_evaluation_sheet_<MODE>.csv` | empty expert-evaluation instrument |
 | `experiment_summary_<MODE>.json` | run configuration summary |

-> **Legacy filename note**
-> Some files and folders retain historical names containing `expert_guided`, `ExpertKnowledge`, or `ExpertGuided`.
+> **Legacy filename note:** Some files and folders retain historical names containing `expert_guided`, `ExpertKnowledge`, or `ExpertGuided`.
 These names are preserved to avoid breaking the existing experimental pipeline.
-They do **not** mean that every prompt or generated sample was individually expert-authored or expert-validated.
+They do **not** mean that individual prompts or generated samples were expert-authored or expert-validated.

 ---

 # Scope, Validity, and Limitations

-## Claims supported by the current experiments
+## Supported claims

-The experiments support the following statements:
+The current experiments support the following statements:

 - a four-category Endek image-prompt dataset containing 370 unique images was constructed for controlled experimentation;
 - the dataset contains 369 unique structured prompts;
 - three conditioning representations were compared under a common conditional-GAN configuration;
-- nine seed-specific runs completed the 400-epoch schedule;
+- all nine seed-specific runs completed the 400-epoch schedule;
 - `transformer_text` achieved the highest measured intra-prompt diversity;
 - `transformer_text` achieved the lowest mean macro-averaged class-wise FID and KID;
 - `hash_text` showed the lowest inter-seed variability in the macro metrics;